By Neil Fjellestad and Chris De Marco

 - Rent is clearly their largest household expense and growing as a percentage of household income.
 In this region a significant number pay more than half of their income as rent.

 - Renters want the privacy, security and convenience of paying their rent online.
 Those using this alternative pay sooner and avoid additional late charges.

-- Rental owners faced with vacancies that improve their properties even if forced to borrow funds to do so and/or must perform capital improvements gradually are rewarded with more qualified applicants to lease.
+- Rental owners that improve their properties even if forced to borrow funds are rewarded with more qualified applicants to lease.

 - Existing residents will more likely renew and/or pay a higher rent to live longer at a property that is well managed and maintained.

 - Most rental owners are concerned about leaving a property vacant and will adjust rent realizing that number of days rented is more important than holding out for the highest rent rate.